ryanthnguyen/ConOrg/Project Details/UserStories.md

   - Description: The user should be able to access the bios of different guests
   - Estimate: 2
   - Priority: 2
   - Status: Incomplete

+- US Create an account
+  - Description: The user should be able to create an account
+  - Estimate: 3
+  - Priority: 1
+  - Status: Incomplete

+- US Login to created account
+  - Description: The user should be able login to a created account
+  - Estimate: 2
+  - Priority: 1
+  - Status: Incomplete

+- US Calendar of events
+  - Description: The user should be able to access a calendar of schedule events to be able to plan on what to go to
+  - Estimate: 2
+  - Priority: 1
+  - Status: Incomplete

 ## Admin